-where x_i is the value reported by the laboratory, x{pt} is the assigned value, and FFP- σ{pt} is the standard deviation using FFP approach.
+where x_i is the value reported by the laboratory, x{pt} is the assigned value, and FFP- σ{pt} is the standard deviation using the FFP approach.
 Z scores will be rounded to one decimal place.
-For the calculation of combined z scores (see below) the original z scores will be used and rounded to one decimal place after calculation.
+For the calculation of combined z scores (see below) the original z scores will be used and the combined z-scores will be rounded to one decimal place after calculation.